Write data to BigQuery from Google Analytics 4

 Key features:

 • BigQuery can scale automatically to handle massive datasets.
-Whether you have a few gigabytes or petabytes of data, BigQuery adjusts to your needs without requiring manual intervention.
+Whether you have a few gigabytes or petabytes of raw data, BigQuery adjusts to your needs without requiring manual intervention.
+BigQuery Export has a limit of 1 million events for daily exports.

 • With BigQuery, you don’t need to worry about managing the underlying infrastructure.
 Google takes care of provisioning, configuring, and managing resources, allowing you to focus solely on data analysis.